czabhishek699/CZ-ABHISHEK-/README.md

 # CZ ABHISHEK

-Welcome to the repository for CZ ABHISHEK hosted on [Avishek Ojha](https://avishekojha.com.np).
+Welcome to the repository for CZ ABHISHEK hosted on [CZ ABHISHEK](https://avishekojha.com.np).
 This README is here to address privacy concerns and outline responsibilities.

 ## Privacy Concerns